gcstaublin/gbase/README.md

 gbase
 =====

-An intellectual exercise in creating a very simple scss framework for making Internet things.
+An intellectual exercise in creating a very simple scss library for making Internet things.

 Currently, there's not much to look at.